IkarosKappler/plotboilerplate/README.md

  * Circle lineWidth params also affects circular handles.
  * Build a feature for line-styles; each 'color' param could also be gradient or a pattern (stroked, dotted, dashed, ... ).
    See ctx.setLineDash(...).
+ * Add the nsectAngle from the demos to the library; add to te Triangle class?
+Create a global utils class?
+   Then add Triangle.computeIncircle() to the Triangle class.

 ### Todos for future Version 2